Vladimirirr/HowVueWorksSealeded/src/AsyncComponent.md

 }
 ```

-The useage of Async Component Loader in createComponent:
+The useage of Async Component Loader in Vue:

 ```js
 /**